nicolasfauchereau/ICU_Water_Watch/README.md

 The past 30, 60, 90, 180 and 360 days rainfall accumulations, anomalies and percentile of scores are derived from the daily, [GPM-IMERG](https://gpm.nasa.gov/data/imerg) mission.
 The daily, near realtime (2 days lag) data is downloaded from https://gpm1.gesdisc.eosdis.nasa.gov/data/GPM_L3/GPM_3IMERGDL.06

-The climatologies have been pre-computed from all the available data over the 2001 - 2020 period.
+The climatologies have been pre-computed from all the available data over the **2001 - 2020 period**.

 **3) Monthly and seasonal rainfall forecasts from the C3S Multi-Model Ensemble (MME)**